 Some people don’t like walking alone and would like more information about each art piece.
 With this, there are a variety of tours you can take.
 Options include indoor, outdoor, and even moonlit tours.
 These are an extra cost in addition to the entry fees.
 Ticket prices range from $12 to $20 depending on the age and day you visit.
 Members enter free.

 Driving from NYC to Grounds for Sculpture will take you about an hour and a half.
 For public transportation, take the Northeast Corridor line from Penn Station and transfer to the 608 bus.
 This will take you just under two hours.

 Known as the revolutionary capital of the country, Philadelphia is home to more than just liberty and cheesesteak.
 There are beautiful pieces of art in every corner.
 Not far from New York City, if you’re looking to escape your city and head to a different one, Philadelphia is the place to go.
 From architecture to museums, you’ll always find something to do.

 With museums in mind, one of the most famous art museums of the country is in Philadelphia.
-The Philadelphia Museum of Art was established in 1876 and originally contained industrial pieces.
-This gradually transformed to decorative porcelains and ceramics, as well of paintings.
+The Philadelphia Museum of Art was established in 1876 and contained initially industrial pieces.
+This gradually transformed into decorative porcelains and ceramics, as well as paintings.
 Today, if you visit, you can see classic pieces by Claude Monet, Pablo Picasso, Andy Warhol, Henri Matisse, and more.
 This is perfect for those that appreciate classic pieces.

 Every Friday night, the museum holds a special event.
 From 5 pm to 8:45 pm, enjoy live music, food, gallery access, and performances.
 Often focused around culture, learn more about different ways of life.
 This is a great art experience outside of New York City.